FernandoAvanzo/dev-api-rest/readme.md

 Postman is a powerful tool for testing APIs.
 Here are some tips for using Postman with the Digital Account API:

-1. **Import the API Collection:** Download the Postman collection for the Digital Account API and import it into Postman.
-This collection will contain predefined requests that you can use to interact with the API.

-2. **Set up the Environment:** Configure an environment in Postman to store variables such as the API endpoint.
-This will make it easier to switch between different environments (local, development, production).

-3. **Send Requests:** Use the requests in the imported collection to interact with the API.
+1. **Send Requests:** Utilize the [OpenAPI Specification](./api/src/main/resources/ApiDescription.json) to interact with the API.
 You can perform operations such as creating accounts, making deposits, and withdrawing funds.

-4. **Check Responses:** Postman allows you to view and analyze the API responses, making it easy to debug issues and verify that the API is working correctly.
+2. **Check Responses:** Use Postman to view and analyze the API responses.
+This tool facilitates easy debugging and verification of the API's functionality.

 - [Postman Documentation](https://learning.postman.com/docs/getting-started/introduction/)